 Alcohol, Tobacco and Other Drug Prevention

-The Michigan Model for Health meets this need through a comprehensive, developmentally sequenced alcohol, tobacco, and other drugs education curriculum for kindergarten through grade 12.
-The program provides age appropriate instruction that builds knowledge and skills over time, helping students make informed decisions, resist peer pressure, and support healthy, substance free lifestyles.
-Skills are introduced early, reinforced across grades, and strengthened as students mature.
+The Michigan Model for HealthTM is a trusted, research-based solution used by schools nationwide to deliver comprehensive alcohol, tobacco, and other drug prevention education from kindergarten through grade 12.
+The curriculum provides age-appropriate instruction that builds knowledge and skills over time, helping students make informed decisions, resist peer pressure, and support healthy, substance-free lifestyles.
+Skills are introduced early, reinforced consistently, and strengthened as students mature, creating a strong foundation for lifelong health.

 Alcohol, Tobacco & Other Drugs